shuns0314/ashrae/README.md

 # ashrae
-The ashrae competition at kaggle.
+The ashrae competition on kaggle.